OpenBionics/Robot-Hands/Software/README.md

 # How to run ROS nodes

-To run this ROS package at first you must run
+To run this ROS package you must run the launch file.

-	$roscore

-Then in another terminal tab you have to execute as super-user the command

-	#rosrun openbionics/robotHand.py "serial_port"

-Replace "serial_port" with the port where your arduino is connected e.g /dev/ttyACM0.
+	$roslaunch openbionics stdServo.launch

+In the launch file (stdServo.launch) you can set up the usb port for serial commumnication with robot hand.

-To send the aperture value to the robot hand you have to run the command
+To send the servo angle to the robot hand you have to run the command

-	$rosrun openbionics/Main.py "aperture"
+	$rosrun openbionics Main.py arg

-Replace the "aperture" with a desired number between 0 and 1.
+Replace the arg with a desired number between 0 and 218 degrees.